TuxVinyards/qqX/README.md

 - Much easier than the complex Qemu front-ends based on LibVirt.

-## [Latest release 1.11.01
+## Latest release 1.11.01

-Large code update with lots of new features and Quickemu improvements.
+Another large code update with lots of new features and Quickemu improvements.

-An extended testing program has now added extra handling routines for KDE 6, XFCE and LXQT
+Extended testing has now included tiling WM's into the mix.

+As well as the added extra handling routines for KDE 6, XFCE, LXQT and Gnome3

 - new feature allows  _mounting of qcow2 drives in a file manager_